DHTMLX/gantt-docs/data/api/gantt_touch_feedback_duration_config.md

 @descr:
 added in version 4.1

-Note, the method will have no effect if:
+Note, the config will have no effect if:

 1. The touch support is disabled by the configuration option [touch](api/gantt_touch_config.md).
 2. The browser doesn't support the [Vibration API](http://caniuse.com/#feat=vibration).